 Stanley Spencer was a renowned 20th century artist who was born in Cookham and worshipped in the village chapel.
-Three years after his death in 1959 the chapel was converted into a gallery which housed most of his work.
 Over three decades the chapel suffered from lack of maintenance and the Trustees of the Stanley Spencer Gallery had concerns about the conservation of the collection.

 Nearly £1 million was secured – in partnership with the Heritage Lottery Fund – to restore the gallery and provide a building which could deliver the required environmental standards, security arrangements and accessibility to develop a sustainable business.

 An elegant mezzanine area was introduced, providing increased display space, an education area and also a specialist storage system which efficiently accommodates the entire collection when not being displayed.

 Services providedClarkson Alliance provided project and cost management services for complete refurbishment of 19th century chapel housing works and artefacts of artist Stanley Spencer

 Client: Stanley Spencer Gallery

 Since reopening I have been delighted with the comments from visitors which have been overwhelmingly positive about the changes.
 Visitor numbers have exceeded all expectations.